roymasad/3draycaster/readme.md

 * Different ceiling/walls heights? (i know it was a BSP feature but maybe can be done in raycasting..)
 * Pickup Sprites (health, ammo, score)
 * Weapons attack logic
-* Animated enemy Sprites+State Machine+Navigation with different sprite angles
+* Better enemy Sprites, animation, state Machine, navigation with different sprite angles
 * Add pickups/Enemy spawns to level editor
 * Save/Load levels to/from external files
 * Network deathmatch using Firebase realtime DB